 That chain whip of yours isn’t all that useful if it isn’t complemented by a cassette lockring tool.
 You can pick these up for as little as $5, and they’ll last forever.

 To help prevent broken knuckles, don’t use a little adjustable wrench for pedal removal.
 Find a pedal wrench that offers good grip and lots of leverage.
 It’s also helpful to remember that your left pedal is reverse threaded.

 It cuts cables, housing, and zip ties, and crimps cable tips.
 This is an amazing tool that you’re sure to enjoy.

 Montana roads are not known for being smooth, and I’m not known for picking good lines.
 Hopefully you don’t have to use a spoke wrench too often, but if you do, I’m a fan of ones that will work on an assortment of nipple sizes.

 Sometimes there are jobs that are better left to the professionals, which is why it’s always smart to have a good relationship with your local bike mechanics.
-If you’re visiting us in Missoula and need a quick repair, be sure to visit Dave, Kevin, and Pat at Hellgate Cyclery across the street from us!
+Don’t be afraid to tip them with a six-pack of their favorite beverage!